 The kids count the number of apples on each page.
 The number word on each page matches the number of apples.
 Have the children then color each number word on the page or trace the letters with a crayon.
 Finally, they can “read” their book.

-Get your FREE printables to use with these activities by clicking the text link below.
+Get your FREE printables to use with these activities by clicking the button below.

 Don’t let the apple learning end.
 Try our All Around the Apple Farm Tree Song and Rhyming Activity.